 Magnus Brath | Flickr | Creative Commons

-To be carried out in partnership with local stakeholders, this project is directly linked to efforts to promote a collective Afro-Ecuadorian cultural identity, to enhance political and social capacity building, and to provide alternatives for communities to pursue sustainable livelihoods through aquaculture subsistence.
-With the goal of preservation and reclamation of the mangroves, this project would also enable Afro-Ecuadorian communities to reassert their role as stewards of critically important watersheds, and to address ongoing declines in fish stocks and other ecologically important species.
+The project was directly linked to efforts to promote a collective Afro-Ecuadorian cultural identity, to enhance political and social capacity building, and to provide alternatives for communities to pursue sustainable livelihoods through aquaculture subsistence.
+With the goal of preservation and reclamation of the mangroves, this project also had the potential to enable Afro-Ecuadorian communities to reassert their role as stewards of critically important watersheds, and to address ongoing declines in fish stocks and other ecologically important species.

-During his most recent research trip in 2012 Prof. Redvers-Lee carried out focus groups and interviews with farmers about their livelihood strategies.
+During a 2012 research trip, Prof. Redvers-Lee carried out focus groups and interviews with farmers about their livelihood strategies.
 He also conducted counts of fishing catches, daily returns for mussel collectors, and mapped disembarkation and collection points of traditional fisherwomen.
 Finally, he met with local and national NGOs and with government officials involved in conservation, tourism, agriculture, and fisheries, as well as with village and local leaders to discuss community needs.